Before we get too deep into 3g mig welding test techniques...

 The term "short circuit" indicates the way the metal melts into the puddle....many times per second, the wire actually short circuits into the puddle before arcing back and then short circuiting again.

-Thats because short circuit mig requires contractors to weld extra procedure qualification tests while smaw and fcaw allow for using pre-qualified procedures.
+Thats because short circuit mig requires contractors to perform extra procedure qualification tests while smaw and fcaw allow for using pre-qualified procedures.

 Its complicated, but the simple reason all the extra tests are required because short circuit mig is the most likely process to cause cold lap.